 - Cut to the chase.
 If you could only ask your members five questions to understand their experience, what would they be?

-- Think outside the box with transfer capabilities to easily connect members with an IVR survey.
-A call center team member can help address major issues on the spot, a unique way to improve your member’s experience
+- Be creative with transfer capabilities to easily connect members with an IVR survey.
+A call center team member can help address key issues on the spot, a unique way to improve your member’s experience

 - Evaluate if bi-lingual support for your communications makes sense to reach your Spanish-speaking population